A diverse mix of low key activities

 What we say:

 Kampot's keynote attraction is Bokor National Park, which encompasses much of the Elephant Mountains and overshadows Kampot.
-The summit is home to historic buildings including a magnificent ruined casino, as well as the source of a large waterfall.
+The summit is home to ruined historic buildings including a magnificent casino, as well as the source of a large waterfall.
+Recent resort development has somewhat spoilt the spooky derelict atmosphere with a new casino complex and plans for a housing estate, but there's still plenty to explore and the new road makes it much easier to access.
 See our Bokor National Park section for more information.

-A series of caves is within easy motorcycle distance of Kampot at Phnom Chhnok, where you'll find a 7th century ruin in remarkable condition and loads of eager kids with flashlights to show you through for a small tip.
-Further along the way, Phnom Sorsia is known for two things -- a large formation that vaguely resembles an elephant and some great views of the surrounding paddies.
-Both of these sites are easily visited on the way to Kep, or combined with a visit to the caves at Kompong Trach.
+A series of caves is within easy motorcycle distance of Kampot.
+The closest at Kbal Romeas hid Khmer, Cham and Chinese communities during the Khmer Rouge era and has a fine collection of stalegtites and -mites.
+Invest in the local economy by taking one of the teenage guides offering their services outside, who can tell you some history and point out interesting rock formations.
+If you've a head for heights, Climbodia arranges rock climbing, caving, abseiling and traversing a newly installed via ferrata at the site.
+A little further along at Phnom Chhnok, a short ride off the Kep road through beautiful countryside, you'll find a seventh century ruined temple in remarkable condition.
+Phnom Sorsia is known for two things -- a large formation that vaguely resembles an elephant and some great views of the surrounding paddies.
+These sites are easily visited on the way to Kep, or combined with a visit to the caves at Kompong Trach.

 Some also choose to use Kampot as a base to visit Kep, but we'd say if you have the time, Kep warrants at least an overnight stay in its own right.
 See our Kep coverage for more information on both there and caves at Kompong Trach.

-We also recommend stopping into Epic Arts Cafe to see if they have any upcoming events at their new performing arts centre just outside town.
-Every three months, the 11 students, all with various physical and mental disabilities, will stage a performance.
-You can also stop in on Tuesdays and Thursdays at 16:00 to watch a rehearsal.
+Cinema Ecran has two air-con movie rooms, with regular showings on a four-metre screen and a private hire room with a 51-inch screen for a minimum of two people.
+We also recommend stopping into Epic Arts Cafe to see if they have any upcoming events at their performing arts centre just outside town.
+Every three months, the students, all with various physical and mental disabilities, stage a very worthwhile performance.
+For information on some of the quirkier aspects of Kampot life, pick up a copy of the very tongue-in-cheek Kampot Survivor's Guide, available around town.

 Jump to a destination